Bearded dragons are such cute and fun pets to have, aren’t they?

-Each feeding session will vary and often won’t come out the same and this is fine and normal.
+Each feeding session will vary and often won’t come out the same, which is fine and normal.

-The biggest change to your bearded dragon’s diet at this stage of life is implementing diet rotation.
+The most significant change to your bearded dragon’s diet at this stage of life is implementing diet rotation.

 You will swap them to feedings of all one type of food for the day and a day of nothing.

-This looks like day 1 only insects, day 2 only vegetables, day 3 nothing, and repeat.
+This looks like day one only insects, day two only vegetables, day three nothing, and repeat.

-And some people experience their pet going through phases of not eating their crickets.
+And some people experience their pets going through phases of not eating their crickets.

 How Many Mealworms To Feed Bearded Dragons

-The mealworm has a hard chitlin exoskeleton making it difficult on the bearded dragon’s digestive tract and pose potential health issues.
+The mealworm has a hard chitlin exoskeleton making it difficult on the bearded dragon’s digestive tract and poses potential health issues.

-Because of the shell of mealworms your pet may become impacted which can lead to other problems and even death.
+Because of the shell of mealworms, your pet may become impacted, leading to other problems and even death.

 Here’s a breakdown of their nutritional value: